Child Care Subsidy

 Key points to know about CCS:

-- It’s a means-tested payment, based on your family income and activity level.
+- It’s a means-tested payment, based on your family income.

 - You must be using an approved childcare service for CCS to apply.

 Why CCS matters: Early childhood education is linked to better learning, social, and emotional outcomes.
-CCS is part of the National Quality Framework to ensure all children — regardless of family income — can access quality care in their crucial first years.
+CCS supports access to quality care under Australia’s broader early childhood framework, including the National Quality Framework.

 CCS Tip: Use our Child Care Subsidy Calculator to estimate your support before you enrol.